To access O'Reilly Learning Platform eBooks,

 - Enter your Franklin email address and click Go

-- If you have already created a Safari account,
+- If you have already created an O'Reilly Learning Platform account,

-- Enter your Franklin email and the password you used to create your Safari account.
+- Enter your Franklin email and the password you used to create your O'Reilly Learning Platform account.

 - A valid, government-issued photo ID is required.
 This can be a driver’s license, passport, state ID, or military ID.